-If you are using Oracle for the main NNMi database, see Configuring NNMi for HA in an Oracle Environment on page 220 first.
+If you are using Oracle for the main NNMi database, see Configure NNMi for HA in an Oracle Environment on page 247 first.

-- 1 Verify that the system meets all of the requirements specified in Prerequisites to Configuring NNMi for HA on page 206. - 2 If you have not already done so, install NNMi (including the latest consolidated patch, if any), and then verify that NNMi is working correctly. - 3 If you expect to run any NNM iSPIs on this NNMi management server, see Configuring NNM iSPIs for HA on page 219 before continuing with this procedure.

-4 Use the nnmbackup.ovpl command, or another database command, to back up all NNMi data.
+- 1 If you have not already done so, complete the procedure for Verifying the Prerequisites to Configuring NNMi for HA on page 238. - 2 If you have not already done so, install NNMi (including the latest consolidated patch, if any), and then verify that NNMi is working correctly. - 3 If you expect to run any NNM iSPIs on this NNMi management server, see Configure NNM iSPIs for HA on page 246 before continuing with this procedure. - 4 Use the nnmbackup.ovpl command, or another database command, to back up all NNMi data.
 For example:

-'''

 nnmbackup.ovpl -type offline -scope all -target nnmi backups

-'''

-For more information about this command, see NNMi Backup and Restore Tools on page 259.
+For more information about this command, see NNMi Backup and Restore Tools on page 291.